 Publishers lose credibility as these bad actors misrepresent their brands and domains, potentially losing them valuable ad revenue due to lower trust with advertisers.

 As a video publisher interested in ad monetization, how do you combat fraudulent traffic?
 The Interactive Advertising Bureau (IAB) created the ads.txt initiative to help publishers eliminate ad sales fraud.
 Read on to learn more about ads.txt, how it works and how to use it on your website.
+If you're interested in learning more about video monetization as a whole, check out our comprehensive guide to video monetization for a complete look into the nuances of video monetization.

 Ads.txt is a specification created by the IAB to help eliminate unauthorized selling of ad-monetizable publisher inventory (e.g., video content).
 Ads.txt stands for “Authorized Digital Sellers” and is a method for publishers to publicly declare which companies are authorized to sell their digital inventory.